latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 ### 7. Epoch Execution

-The final step bridges the coinbase's economic preparation with [Yuma Consensus](../glossary.md#yuma-consensus).
-This step determines how accumulated rewards are actually distributed to miners and validators within each subnet.
+This step bridges the coinbase's emission preparation with [Yuma Consensus](../glossary.md#yuma-consensus).
+When a subnet's [tempo](../glossary.md#tempo) interval completes, the coinbase triggers epoch execution to distribute accumulated emissions through the consensus mechanism.

 ```rust
 for &netuid in subnets.iter() {